ninichuuh/ninichuuh/README.md

 - 👋 Hi, I’m @ninichuuh
-- 👀 I’m interested in data, board games and technology..
+- 👀 I’m interested in data, board games and technology.
 - 🌱 I’m currently learning Python, JS and React

+🧑‍💻 Languages
+javascript  python html5 css

+🧩 Frameworks/Libraries
+react nodejs spark

 <!---
 ninichuuh/ninichuuh is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.